nus-cs2103-AY2223S1/tp/docs/team/sherylkong18.md

   - Country

 **UI enhancement**
-- I created and added the _MineFriends and Creeper_ logo to our main screen.
+- I created and added the _Minefriends and Creeper_ logo to our main screen.
 - I implemented the exploding-creeper animation shown when an invalid command is entered.

 ### Contributions to the User Guide